automl/instance-dac/README.md

 pip install -r lib/InstanceDACSelector/requirements.txt
 ```

+## Experiments
+Check `scripts/sigmoid_experiment.sh` and `scripts/cmaes_experiment.sh` for commands/details how to run the experiments.

 ## Data
 With the script `instance_dac/collect_data.py` you can gather all the log files and create a csv file.
 The table will be saved under `data/runs/<env_name>/<training_set>` and can contain performance data